Before We Get Started, See How Much You May Know About Taxes & Take The Tax Quiz Below!

 Question 1: Just How Many Years Back Can the IRS Audit Me?

-Just because you weren’t audited last year, doesn’t mean the previous year can’t be audited this year.
+Just because you filed your return and weren’t audited last year, doesn’t mean the previous year can’t be audited this year.
 Sound fair?
 We don’t think so either, but it’s the IRS.
 So, what can you do?

-The thing is, the IRS is all about making money for the government.
+The thing is, the Internal Revenue Service is all about making money for the government.
 They’re also a massive bureaucracy.
 This means they could easily miss a mistake or one hundred on your tax filing.

 They’ve built in some leeway into their code for their tax agents.
 If you filed as far back as six years ago and they catch an error this year, they could go back and audit every single year.